IBM/ibm-licensing-operator/README.md

 **Note:** For HTTPS, set `spec.httpsEnable` to `true`, and edit `ingressOptions`.
 Read more about the options here:
 [IBMLicensingOperatorParameters](images/IBMLicensingOperatorParameters.csv)

+**Troubleshooting**: If the instance is not updated properly (for example after updating ingressOptions), try deleting the instance and creating new one with new parameters.

 #### Check Components